 First in America 2005

-16 color etchings on copper, portfolio edition of 24 copies, individual copies each max.
-18 copies
+First in America – Etchings from the Object Reliefs 16 color etchings on copper, portfolio edition of 24 copies, individual copies max. edition of 18

-A special focus is placed on the North American Indians – as a poetic interpretation of a cultural memory that remains marginalized in the present, but whose presence is indispensable for a new understanding of America.
+A special focus is placed on the North American Indians—as a poetic interpretation of a cultural memory that remains marginalized in the present, but whose presence is indispensable for a new understanding of America.

 Etchings for FIRST IN AMERICA